Enigmatic-Smile/docs/stream/sdks/android/reference.md

 Depending on what you want to display in the banner image, you might need to experiment a bit to make sure that nothing important from the image is hidden.
 The most important information should be displayed in the centre of the banner image.

-#### enableCardScanner: Boolean

-Default value: `false`.

-When set to `true`, enables card camera scanning feature in the card details screen.
-Cardholders will be able to click a button to scan their card using their device's camera.
-After card scanning is finalized, the user will go to our normal card enrollment UI with the card details prefilled.
-When `false`, the `shouldAutoScanCard` property will be ignored.

-> Note: The card scanning feature does not work well with all types of cards.

-#### shouldAutoScanCard: Boolean

-Default value: `false`.

-When set to `true` and when `enableCardScanner` is set to `true`, this will automatically starts card camera scanning UI, in the card details screen.
-After card scanning is finalized, the user will go to our normal card enrollment UI with the card details prefilled.

 ### Properties that are not in use for Transaction Stream programs

 The following properties are only useful when enrolling cards in a Select Transactions program.